RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 ## Installing the Integration Test Program

-You can click on the [Test Results](/testResults.html) menu option to see the results of running Rubi and Mathematica on the integration test-suite.
-However, if you have access to Mathematica and want to run the test-suite yourself, you can download and install the integration test program used to create these test results.
+You can click on the [Test Results](/testResults.html) menu option to see the results of running Rubi, Mathematica and Maple on the integration test-suite.
+However, if you have access to Mathematica or Maple and want to run the test-suite yourself, you can download and install the integration test program used to create these test results.

 Mathematica version 7 or later is required to run the test program.
 However, the installation procedure is a little simpler for more recent versions of Mathematica.
 Instructions for installing and uninstalling the test program for the various versions of Mathematica are as follows: